The variety defined by the matrix of diagonals is $F$-pure

 \section{Abstract}

-We prove that the variety defined by the determinant of the matrix of diagonals is $F$-pure for matrices of all sizes and in all positive prime characteristics.
-Moreover, we find a system of parameters for it.
+We prove that the variety defined by the determinant of the matrix formed by the diagonals of powers of a given matrix is $F$-pure for matrices of all sizes and in all positive prime characteristics.
+Moreover, we find a homogeneous system of parameters for it.

 \emph{Keywords: } Frobenius, singularities, $F$-purity, system of parameters.